- Religion and Philosophy»

 - Christianity, the Bible & Jesus

 Our lackluster is often a symptom of denying God's work in us.
-Therefore, we must hold to His promises, clarity increases with His purpose.
-If docile, in the process, we will arise materializing as the amazing gems we are: unique in color, clarity, cut and weight, no two completely alike but beautifully perfect in unity.
+Therefore, we must hold to His promises as clarity increases with His purpose.
+If docile, while formed, we will arise materializing as the amazing gems we are: unique in color, clarity, cut and weight, no two completely alike but beautifully perfect in unity.

 John 17:20-23 ~ 20"My prayer is not for them alone.
 I pray also for those who will believe in Me through their message.
 21That all of them may be one, Father, just as You are in Me and I am in You.
 May they also be in Us so that the world may believe that You have sent Me.
 22 I have given them the glory that You gave Me, that they may be one as We are one-23 I in them and You in Me- so that they may be brought to complete unity.
 Then the world will know that You sent Me and have loved them even as You have loved Me."